Cultivating The 12 Core Principles of Stoicism

 But it’s not just about being a decent human being, it’s also about cultivating traits like wisdom, courage, justice, and self-control.

 So, if you want to be a true stoic, you have to strive to live a virtuous life.
-And don’t worry, it’s not all work and no play – living virtuously can actually lead to a sense of fulfillment and contentment that is hard to achieve through any other means.
+And don’t worry, it’s not all work and no play – living virtuously can lead to a sense of fulfillment and contentment that is hard to achieve through any other means.

 9. Courage